HCL-TECH-SOFTWARE/connections-doc/v8-cr11/admin/install/cp_sizing_kubernetes_container.md

 If you can afford downtime for Component Pack, you can still run everything on one big machine \(single node cluster\).

+!!! note

-**Important:** One machine is not advised for production environments, as the official recommendation is not to run more then 100 pods on a single node.
+    One machine is not advised for production environments, as the official recommendation is not to run more then 100 pods on a single node.

 Perfect high availability would be at least three master nodes \(to ensure quorum\) and at least three infrastructure worker nodes \(three because of the default of three replicas for each pod\).